 Getting Items by Training

 Once your team gets more powerful, you can also do supercourse training.
-These more challenging courses can only be completed a certain number of times per day, but the rewards will be far greater than their regular equivalents.
-You can unlock higher difficulties of both supercourses and courses by defeating easier ones, and each difficulty of supercourse can be cleared three times each day.
+These more challenging courses can typically only be completed once per day, but the rewards will be far greater than their regular equivalents.
+You can unlock higher difficulties of both supercourses and courses by defeating easier ones.
+If you have any Replay Tickets, you can spend them to battle a supercourse again and earn another helping of rewards.

-Supercourses are likely to be your first opportunity to get rare items like Ultra Tech Tonic and Ultra Aid Ade, but your team will need to be pretty powerful to clear these battles.
+Supercourses are likely to be your first opportunity to get rare items like Tech Tonic + and Aid Ade +, but your team will need to be pretty powerful to clear these battles.
 So try to build up your sync pairs enough to clear these battles for their rewards as soon as you can.

 You can also exchange common versions of these items for more powerful versions at the shop.
-You'll need to trade 50 Great Buff Blends to get the much rarer Ultra Buff Blend, for example.
+You'll need to trade 10 Great Buff Blends to get a single Ultra Buff Blend, for example.

 Evolving Pokémon in Pokémon Masters